-(kampung), Chinese New Villages, and Indian Estates.
-The study areas were located in two districts, Ijok in Selangor and Kinta in Perak.
+4.2 Rural Malay, Chinese and Indian Communities, Peninsular Malaysia areas were located in two districts, Ijok in Selangor and Kinta in Perak.
 Households in the selected areas were visited to study the socio-economic situation and food consumption patterns, using the same methodologies as those for the poverty rural villages.
 The total number of households thus studied was 350.